academe/osgb-tools/README.md

     $square = new Academe\OsgbTools\Square($ngr_string);

-A square is a square area on the OSGB NGR which is identified by its South-West corner.
+A square is a square area on the OSGB National Grid which is identified by its South-West corner.
 The size of the square, i.e. the accuracy of the location, is determined by the number of digits and letters.
 A two-letter and five-digit NGR is a square of 1m, the smallest unit supported by OSGB.